mike-hanson/jsSubstitute/README.md

 ```

 #### Act
-The following method is exposed by a substitute as a helper during the Act phase of your tests.
+The following methods are exposed by a substitute as a helpers during the Act phase of your tests.

 **clearCalls**
 This method allows you to clear all calls to a specific method, this can be useful when a method may be called several times and you want to reset before a specific interaction that results in a call to the method.
 This can help to make tests more readable.